TestCentric/tc-lite/README.md

 * Detect tests in assemblies referenced by the main test assembly

 ### Attributes

+* Additional attributes to supplement `[Combinatorial]` and provide other ways of generating cases from sets of argument valeus. `[Pairwise]` and `[Sequential]` could be considered, although they may not be appropriate for a framework that focuses on microtests.

 * `[Before]` and `[After]` as a notational convenience if there seems to be a demand for them.
 They would not provide any new functionality beyond what is provided through construction and disposal.